hclimente/martini/README.md

 # 4  1       1_4  0  4        T        A 180.98245     FALSE
 # 5  1       1_5  0  5        A        T 402.55416     FALSE
 # 6  1       1_6  0  6        A        T  21.54136     FALSE

-# g$gin contains the best parameters found in the gridsearch

 g$gin
 # $lambda